 If you were really hoping for my favorite non-Easter books about bunnies and eggs for your year-round reading pleasure, have no fear… I’ve got those for you, too!
 Just click here to see our list of our list of favorite books about bunnies and eggs!

 All links below are Amazon Affiliate links.
 That means your purchase price stays the exact same, but I get a *tiny* commission when you buy through my website… Which I then use to buy more books to bring you even better content!
 Ages listed are publishers’ recommendations unless I noted that my opinion differs… Always remember that you know your children best!

 Secular Books About Easter

-Here Comes Easter! (board book) by Caroline Jayne Church (ages 0-3) — Counting book, rhyming words, touch-and-feel, and lift-the-flap all in one… What small child wouldn’t like this???
+Here Comes Easter! (board book) by Caroline Jayne Church (ages 0-3) — Counting book, rhyming words, touch-and-feel, and lift-the-flap all while your child gets to search for Easter eggs hidden all over a house… What small child wouldn’t like this???

 Where Are Baby’s Easter Eggs? (board book) by Karen Katz (ages 1-4) — Katz’s lift-the-flap books were some of my girls’ favorites when they were younger.
 You just can’t go wrong with helping the baby find her Easter eggs, gathering other traditional Easter symbols along the way!

 The Easter Egg by Jan Brett (ages 3-5) — Illustrated in Brett’s typical fashion (double-page spreads with smaller vignette illustrations around the borders), The Easter Egg tells the story of a young bunny named Hoppi who desperately wants to win the egg-decorating contest.
 His efforts are derailed, though, when he stumbles upon an egg that has fallen out of a robin’s nest…